gaia-docker/tugbot/doc/swarm/tugbot-swarm.md

 # note that swarm is active, tugbot will send worker's events to tugbot-leader
 $ docker info

-# create network name my_net
+# create network name voteapp
-$ docker network create --driver overlay my_net
+$ docker network create --driver overlay voteapp

 # create a testing-service - a service that runs test container/s (run tasks, each task runs a test container)
 # replicas - number of tasks that will be created (each task will run a docker container)
-$ docker service create --network my_net --replicas 2 --restart-condition none --label tugbot.swarm.event=update --name testme my-test-img date
+$ docker service create --network voteapp --replicas 2 --restart-condition none --label tugbot.swarm.event=update --name testme <my-test-img> date

 # service's tasks
 $ docker service ps testme